+Abstract

-Abstract-With present-day detectors in high energy physics one often faces short analog pulses with a typical length of a few nanoseconds length which may cover large dynamic ranges in amplitude.
+With present-day detectors in high energy physics one is often faced with short analog pulses of a few nanoseconds length which may cover large dynamic ranges.
 In many experiments both amplitude and timing information have to be measured with high accuracy.
-Additionally the data rate per readout channel can reach several MHz, which places strong demands on the separation of pile-up pulses.
+Additionally, the data rate per readout channel can reach several MHz, which makes high demands on the separation of pile-up pulses.

-For such applications we have built the GANDALF transient recorder with a resolution of 12bit at a sampling rate of 1GS/s and an analog bandwidth of 500 MHz.
+For such applications we have built the GANDALF transient recorder with a resolution of 12bit@1GS/s and an analog bandwidth of 500 MHz.
 Signals are digitized and processed by fast algorithms to extract pulse arrival times and amplitudes in real-time and to generate experiment trigger signals.
-With up to 16 analog channels, deep memories and a high data rate interface, this 6U-VME64x/VXS module is not only a dead time free readout system but also has huge numerical capabilities.
-These are provided by the implementation of a Virtex5-SXT FPGA, which is used to disentangle possible pile-up pulses and determine timing information with a time resolution in the picosecond range.
+With up to 16 analog channels, deep memories and a high data rate interface, this 6U-VME64x/VXS module is not only a dead-time free digitization unit but also has huge numerical capabilities provided by the implementation of a Virtex5-SXT FPGA.
+Fast algorithms implemented in the FPGA may be used to disentangle possible pile-up pulses and determine timing information from sampled pulse shapes with a time resolution in the picosecond range.

-Recently the application spectrum has been extended by implementing a 128-channel time-to-digital converter inside the FPGA in combination with an appropriate input mezzanine card..
+Recently the application spectrum has been extended by implementing a 128-channel time-to-digital converter inside the FPGA and an appropriate input mezzanine card.